bjesuiter/react-snowpack-chrome-extension/README.md

     to avoid errors with underscores when loading chrome extensions (underscores are reserved by the system in chrome)
 13. Configure `npm i -D del-cli` to clean /build folder before each build
+14. First success!

+Next Tests:

+- Typescript imports in background.script.ts
+- Using chrome apis from background.script.ts
+- Importing external react components in the options page